HiroshiFHK/Customer-Support-Tickets-Analysys/README.md

 **Hello,**

-**Here we have a dataset taken from Kaggle, where we will perform a comprehensive exploratory analysis in the "Comprehensive Exploratory Analysis" folder and also make predictions using machine learning in the "Comprehensive Predictive Modeling" folder.**
+**Here we have a dataset taken from Kaggle, where we will perform a comprehensive exploratory analysis in the "Comprehensive Exploratory Analysis" folder and also make predictions using machine learning in the "Comprehensive Predictive, Regression and Classification Modeling" folder.**

 **Feel free to explore.**